axibase/atsd-use-cases/workshop/WebGL.md

-# WebGL
+# WebGL: Mozilla Designed Web-based Graphics Library
+### 3D Image Design Without Plugins

-> Examples in this article use ES6 syntax and Fetch API, which are not supported in IE.
+> Examples in this article use ES6 syntax and Fetch API, which are not supported in Internet Explorer.

 ## Introduction
 Drawing in Web:
 * Adobe Flash / MS Silverlight
   + Requires plugin

-* SVG
+* SVG:
-  + Creates DOM elements, which can handle events
+  + Creates DOM elements, which handles events;
-  + Declarative creation and styling
+  + Declarative creation and styling;
-  + Can be slow
+  + May be slow;
-  + Not designed for 3D graphics.
+  + Not designed for 3D graphics;
-  + As HTML, works fine with fonts, but can not manage text layout
+  + As HTML, works fine with fonts, but cannot manage text layout.

-* Canvas 2D API
+* Canvas 2D API:
-  + Imperative 2D rendering
+  + Imperative 2D rendering;
-  + Rendering does not affect DOM.
+  + Rendering does not affect DOM;
-  + Can provide raw frame buffer.
+  + Can provide raw frame buffer;
-  + Can draw text like SVG, but text drawing must be controlled by user (e.g. to replace text line with another you need manually clean old line space and put the new one to its place, or redraw the whole scene)
+  + Can draw text like SVG, but text drawing must be controlled by user (e.g. to replace one text line with another, you need manually clean the old line space and put the new one in its place, or redraw the whole scene);
-  + User interaction (mouse events etc.) must be implemented manually or with any framework
+  + User interaction (mouse events etc.) must be implemented manually or with some framework.

 * WebGL

 ## Key Concepts

-Based on OpenGL ES 2.0, (WebGL2 on OpenGL ES 3.0).
+* Based on OpenGL ES 2.0, (WebGL2 on OpenGL ES 3.0);
-GPU computation principle: execute simple commands for lots of data in parallel.
+* GPU-computation principle: execute simple commands for a lot of data in parallel;
-GPU-accelerated rendering, uses shaders: small programs for GPU (written in GLSL).
+* GPU-accelerated rendering using shaders: small programs for GPU (written in GLSL).
 WebGL supports 2 types of shaders: vertex shaders and fragment shaders.

 Pipeline (simplified):

 ![](https://kaidu1982.github.io/2013-jco-webgl/reveal.js-master/img/webgl_rendering_pipeline.png)
 > https://kaidu1982.github.io/2013-jco-webgl/reveal.js-master/img/webgl_rendering_pipeline.png

-Simplicity causes a reduced number of primitives, which can be rendered: WebGL can draw lines, points and triangles (polygones), but it can't draw cubes, spheres, circles etc.).
+Simplicity causes a reduced number of primitives to be rendered: WebGL can draw lines, points and triangles (polygons), but it can't draw cubes, spheres, circles etc.).
 To display other figures, they must be represented as a polygonal model.

 ![Utah teapot](images/utah_teapot.jpg)
 > http://caig.cs.nctu.edu.tw/course/CG2007/images/ex1_wireframe.jpg

-To display this teapot, we need:
+To display this teapot, we need to:
-1. Initialize WebGL context
+1. Initialize WebGL context;
-2. Create array of vertices of the teapot model
+2. Create array of vertices for the teapot model;
-3. Create array of indices of vertices of each polygon
+3. Create array of indices for the vertices of each polygon;
-4. Create vertex and fragment shaders
+4. Create vertex and fragment shaders;
-5. Link shaders to shader program
+5. Link shaders to shader program;
-6. Create array buffer and pass vertex data to it
+6. Create array buffer and pass it vertex data;
-7. Create index buffer and pass indices to it
+7. Create index buffer and pass it indices;
-8. Connect shader attribute variables with data representation
+8. Connect shader attribute variables with data representation;
 9. Draw!

 ## Limitations